SSWConsulting/SSW.Rules.Content/rules/use-chatgpt-to-write-a-rule/rule.md

 2. The title of the rule takes the form of a question, which is addressed in the content of the rule.

 3. Each rule begins with a brief introduction or explanation of the issue or concept at hand.
+The introduction starts with a practical example of the pain point - why we follow this rule.

-4. The content is organized into headings and bullet points.
+4. The content is organized into headings, subheadings, and bullet points.

 5. The rule might provide examples contrasting "bad" and "good" practices, only for the most important sections.